ArtemMakhaydinov/da-test/README.md

-# Express App with JWT Authentication
+# Express App with JWT Authentication and File Management

-Express.js application with TypeScript, JWT authentication, CORS enabled for all domains, and MySQL database using Prisma ORM.
+Express.js application with TypeScript, JWT authentication, file upload/download functionality, CORS enabled for all domains, and MySQL database using Prisma ORM.

 ## Features

-- 🔐 JWT-based authentication (register, login)
+- 🔐 JWT-based authentication (signup, signin, refresh token, logout)
+- 📁 File upload, download, update, and delete functionality
 - 🌐 CORS configured to allow access from any domain
 - 🗄️ MySQL database with Prisma ORM
 - 🔒 Protected routes with JWT middleware
 - 🛡️ Password hashing with bcryptjs
 - 📝 TypeScript for type safety
 - 📊 Winston logger for structured logging
+- 🔄 Refresh token rotation for enhanced security

 ## Setup